-The idea that she could be totally unaware that he really wanted X but denied himself X to hurt her and she can proceed to enjoy X without him is almost adultery in his mind.
+The idea that she could be totally unaware the really wanted X but denied himself to hurt her yet she can proceed to enjoy X without him is almost adultery in his mind.

 Defining the Behaviour

-Once this behaviour is recognised; whether in the child or adult, that is, when a parent can say;
+Once this behavior is recognized so a parent can say;

-“He is refusing the chocolate to punish me...”
+“He is refusing to eat the chocolate to punish me...”

 The kid who punishes himself, thinking he’s hurting others needs a quick wake up call.
 Needs to understand that he is not as special to others as he thinks he is.